Eligibility explained

 Hold a Level 3+ qualification in subjects that you teach for five or more hours per week

-- If you are teaching in a technical/vocational setting, we may accept a Level 2 qualification if you have significant vocational experience in industry (five or more years) prior to teaching, evidenced via a current CV.
+• If you are teaching in a technical/vocational subject in any setting, we may accept a Level 2 qualification if you have significant vocational experience in industry (five or more years) prior to teaching, evidenced via a current CV.